 “The most beautiful experience we can have is the mysterious.
 It is the fundamental emotion that stands at the cradle of true art and true science.
 Whoever does not know it and can no longer wonder, no longer marvel, is as good as dead, and his eyes are dimmed.“

 Creative design is always linked to the process of making and follows one’s own intuition and inspiration as well as the challenges presented by the materials being used.
 In addition to experiencing natural materials, it also enables a person to perceive themselves anew in the way they create their image.
 This process-oriented design is not directly linked to the product that is created.
 Pausing and recognizing this can lead to a special significance for participants and can be captured using digital media, so that afterwards the participants can explore possible meanings in more depth.
-In the following article, this process is viewed from different perspectives, such as using “digital storytelling” and through practical examples.
+In the following article, this process is viewed from different perspectives, such as using “digital storytelling” and further explored through the discussion of practical examples.

 Processes of change and creative design